 Mission-Driven: From the Military to Sustainability with a Graduate Degree from Bard

-Mike was an army artillery officer who completed two tours in Iraq.
-Nick and Tim served in the navy, Nick as a pilot, and Tim as a missile guidance technician.
-All three decided on a post-service career in sustainability.
+Antonio was on active duty in the Army for nearly two years before finishing his military career as a reservist.
+Mike completed two tours in Iraq as an Army artillery officer.
+And Nick and Tim both served in the Navy—Nick as a pilot and Tim as a missile guidance technician.
+All four decided on a post-service career in sustainability.
 The route to get them there?
-The Masters Programs in sustainable business and policy at Bard College in New York.
+The Masters' Programs in sustainable business and policy at Bard College in New York.

-At age 18, Tim Treadwell didn't want to head right to college, and so like his father and grandfather before him, he enlisted in the navy.
-Post 9-11 he was deployed on the west coast of the U.S., helping ensure that no more airplanes would be used as suicide bombs.
+At age 18, Tim Treadwell didn't want to head right to college, and so, like his father and grandfather before him, he enlisted in the Navy.
+Post 9-11, he was deployed on the west coast of the US, helping ensure that no more airplanes would be used as suicide bombs.
 After his service, he made the move to college, studying natural resource management where he loved working in the field.
-But after graduating, he was motivated to drive change with bigger impact and at a larger scale.
+But after graduating, he was motivated to drive change with a bigger impact—at a larger scale.

-Nick Hvozda attended the U.S. Naval Academy, earning a degree in Mechanical Engineering.
+Nick Hvozda attended the US Naval Academy, earning a degree in Mechanical Engineering.
 However, he never saw duty on a ship.
-Instead he became a navy pilot flying long-duration surveillance and search flights out of Air Force bases in Qatar and other locations.
+Instead, he became a Navy pilot, flying long-duration surveillance and search flights out of Air Force bases in Qatar and other locations.
 Nick’s Navy plane burned 750 gallons of fuel in a single hour.
-In civilian life, it will take him more than a year and a half of driving to consume that much transportation fuel.
+In civilian life, it would take him more than a year and a half of driving to consume that much transportation fuel.
 Educating himself about sustainable energy, Nick used the Navy’s Transition Assistance Program to evaluate his post-service options.
 He targeted work promoting renewable energy as his career goal.

-Tim, Nick and Mike all came to Bard to advance their purpose-driven careers.
-Bard offers three different degree programs in sustainability, each with a different underlying theory of change.
+Tim, Nick, Mike, and Antonio all came to Bard to advance their purpose-driven careers.
+Bard offers four different degree programs in sustainability, each with a different underlying theory of change.
 The M.S.
-Degrees in Environmental Policy and Climate Science and Policy are for people who want to “change the rules”.
-Graduates work in and around city, state, federal and international government, within private sector businesses, and from non-profit organizations to get rid of bad laws and policies, and put in place good laws and policies, to drive sustainable outcomes.
+Degrees in Environmental Policy and Climate Science and Policy are for people who want to “change the rules.”
+Graduates work in and around the city, state, federal, and international government, within private sector businesses, and in non-profit organizations.
+Whether working in government, private, or non-profit arenas, our graduates work to amend outdated laws and policies and create new ones to drive sustainable outcomes.

 Tim completed his second-year internship at an Energy Services Corporation in New York City, consulting with other companies to help them pursue energy conservation and efficiency strategies.
-The business liked him so much that they hired him into a full-time job, not an unusual outcome.
-Even if the internships do not turn into jobs though, Bard graduates have a major leg-up because of the real-world experience they gain in the program.
+The business liked him so much that they hired him into a full-time job—not an unusual outcome for Bard students.
+(And even if the internships don't turn into jobs, Bard graduates have a major leg-up because of the real-world experience they gain in the program.)
 Tim subsequently moved to California, where he rose to a management position at an NGO focused on renewable energy and public policy.
 He recently took a new job heading the Smart Grid testing program at the biggest utility in Oregon.

 For his MBA capstone, Nick devoted a year to exploring an entrepreneurial start-up.
 Working under Bard faculty member and sustainable business pioneer Hunter Lovins, Nick looked at founding a wood-pellet heating business as a sustainable replacement for fuel oil in New York’s Hudson Valley.
 However, no matter how he ran the numbers, Nick concluded the business just would not pay.
 After exhaustively and effectively proving a negative, the faculty awarded Nick the top award for an MBA capstone project that year.

-When asked, why he made the move from the military to sustainability, Mike said: “This is what we are good at.
-Military personnel are baptized in facing multifaceted systems problems, and working cross-functionally with people from different background to achieve impossible goals.
+When asked why he made the move from the military to sustainability, Mike said: “This is what we're good at.
+Military personnel are baptized in facing multifaceted systems problems, and working cross-functionally with people from different backgrounds to achieve impossible goals.
 We have, what, ten years to solve climate change?
 My Bard MBA is going to differentiate me from my peers at other schools: we are going to be multipliers for our companies when we graduate.”

-If you are a veteran and interested in learning more about Bard's participation in the VA Yellow Ribbon Program, please click here to schedule a call with our Admissions Director today.
+If you're a veteran and interested in learning more about Bard's participation in the VA Yellow Ribbon Program, please click here to schedule a call with our Admissions Director today.